-Whether you have a dog or a cat, let our friendly and knowledgeable staff help create a one of a kind experience for your pet.
-We use environmentally friendly, biodegradable species-appropriate shampoos and conditioners, specifically designed for your pet's individual needs.
-Whether their dry skin requires a deep moisturizing regimen or they need to beat the heat with a de-shed treatment or a shave down, we have the perfect solution to fit your every need.
+Let our friendly and knowledgeable staff help create a one of a kind experience for your pup!
+We use environmentally friendly, biodegradable species-appropriate shampoos and conditioners, specifically designed for your pet’s individual needs.
+Whether their dry skin requires a deep moisturizing regimen or they need to beat the heat with a de-shed treatment, we have the perfect solution.

 We also focus on continuing education.
-We endeavor to stay on top of our game by participating in seminars, online forums and classes to provide you with the very latest in effective and humane pet care.
-Just recently our team participated in a TTouch seminar with Victoria Swiger, where we learned the latest skills in facilitating a calm, comfortable and relaxing grooming experience for our clients.
+We work hard to stay on top of our game by participating in seminars, online forums and classes to provide you with the very latest in effective and humane pet care.

 Choosing a Professional Groomer